 Did you know that nearly 15% of eligible citizens in Massachusetts are not registered to vote?
-That’s nearly 700,000 people, and like if all of Boston was unable to vote!
+That’s nearly 700,000 people, similar to all of Boston being unable to vote.

 We think this is unacceptable for a modern democracy.